As the founder and sole writer of aimlief, my mission is to give you all the tools you need to get unstuck in life.

 You can start answering and keep revisiting the same prompt for as long as you need to.

 Make sure you do something nice for yourself after sitting down with these journal prompts for shadow work.

 Shadow work is hard work, and it can drain you.

 To prevent it from becoming something you hate with all your being, take breaks in between prompts, and avoid burning yourself out.

 The Bottom Line

-Journaling prompts are a great self-growth tool that’ll help you become more self-aware, and uncover what you want in life.
+Journaling prompts are an amazing self-growth tool that’ll help you become more self-aware and uncover what you want in life.